 - Advanced functions

-We encourage you to prepare for this math placement test by studying the Algebra 1 and Algebra 2 sections of Khan Academy.
+You can also prepare for this math placement test by studying the Algebra 1 and Algebra 2 sections of Khan Academy.

 2. Follow these instructions to schedule your exam.
 Your test will be proctored either through Zoom or through Examity.